IzranShaikh/VulnerableWeb/README.md

 # VulnerableWeb
-# This is a Completely Vulnerable Web Application made with PHP
+# This is a Completely _Vulnerable Web Application_ made with _PHP_ :boom:

-### Note : I'm not responsible for any illegal activity you do with this Web Application
+### Note : I'm not responsible for any illegal activity you do with this Web Application :innocent:

 **It has Multiple _Vulnerabilities_ listed below**